What are browser plugins?

 - To prevent an item from starting automatically, select the entry and click Disable.

-- To prevent a program from starting with Windows and to remove it from the auto-start list, select the program entry and click Delete.
+- To remove the extension, select the entry and click Delete.

 Which plugins can I prevent from auto-starting?